 More on search engine optimization (SEO) to increase your chances of selling on Poshmark up next.

 Short and non descriptive titles and descriptions may be another factor leading to the question of why are my items not selling on Poshmark.
 The titles and descriptions that you create are extremely important when it comes to attracting customers on reselling platforms.

 A lot of the time, customers are looking for specific items.
 For example, instead of your title saying, “Pink Floral Mini Dress”, do some research to find the style number (if you can).

 For this example, I was able to find that the dress I vaguely described above is a “Lulus In This Together Floral Print Wrap Dress”.
-That way, customers that love the brand Lulu’s may seek out the specific style of dress either to save some cash on the piece, support the secondhand market, or both!
+That way, customers that love the brand Lulu’s may seek out the specific style of dress either to save some cash on the piece, to support the secondhand market, or both.